bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 The `--proxy` flag can be optionally used to specify a SOCKS5 proxy to use when connecting to the Electrum server.
 Spawning a local Tor daemon and using it as a proxy will allow you to connect to `.onion` Electrum
 URLs. **Keep in mind that only plaintext server are supported over a proxy**

 The `--wallet` flag can be used to select which wallet to use, if you have more than one of them.
-If you get a `ChecksumMismatch` error when you make some changes to your descriptor, it's because it doesn't match anymore the one you've used to initialize the cache.
-One solution could be to switch to a new wallet name, or delete the cache directory at `~/.magical-bitcoin` and start from scratch.
+If you get a `ChecksumMismatch` error when you make some changes to your descriptor, it's because it does not match anymore the one you've used to initialize the cache.
+One solution could be to switch to a new wallet name, or delete the cache directory at `~/.bdk` and start from scratch.

 ## Subcommands